bricaud/PatternRecognition_2022/README.md

-# PatternRecognition_2022
+# Pattern Recognition 2022
-Material for Pattern Recognition course
+Material for the Pattern Recognition course @ UiT (Fall 2022)